For many Queens College students, summer classes offer a unique opportunity to advance the pace of their degree track.

 Federal Work-Study (FWS)

-Students awarded FWS for the 2014-2015 Academic Year may use their awards during Summer 2014 if they accept placement off campus in a community service job.
-Please come to the Financial Aid Office for an application.
-You must bring a resume with you and be registered for 6 credits in Summer, 2014 and/or Fall, 2014.
-Students entering Queens College for the first time in Fall 2014 are not eligible for summer FWS.
+Students awarded FWS for the 2017-2018 Academic Year may use their awards during Summer 2017 if they accept placement off campus in a community service job.
+Please come to the Office of Financial Aid Services for an application.
+You must bring a resume with you and be registered for 6 credits in Summer 2017 and/or Fall 2017.
+Students entering Queens College for the first time in Fall 2017 are not eligible for summer FWS.